marmotteio/marmotteio/ROADMAP.md

 ### Bug Fixes and Minor Enhancements

-We continually work to fix bugs and make minor enhancements to improve Supervise.
+We continually work to fix bugs and make minor enhancements to improve Marmotte.

 This roadmap is subject to change based on community feedback and changes in business priorities.
 Stay tuned for updates!